graemetait/cakephp-state-machine-behavior/README.md

 # CakePHP Finite State Machine Behavior

-A basic finite state machine behavior for CakePHP 1.x.
+A basic finite state machine behavior for CakePHP 2.x.
+A version for CakePHP 1 can be found in the branch cakephp1.

 Describe a model's states and the events that cause transitions between them, then trigger these events to change your model to a new state.